Garuda-IIITH-RRC/Octomap-using-T265-and-D415-/README.md

     https://github.com/IntelRealSense/librealsense

-2) To link Pixhawk and T265, Auterion package acts as bridge, which provides odometry data.
+2) To link Pixhawk and T265 use Auterion package which acts as bridge, which provides odometry data.
 Follow the steps to install Auterion package from the below link

     https://github.com/Auterion/VIO